How to Become a Locksmith | Locksmith Training and Certification

 The ability to be a locksmith falls entirely in the hands of locksmiths in South Carolina.

-Therefore, you must find training in order to learn the skills of this trade.
+Therefore, you must find training to learn the skills of this trade.

 This is where attending a locksmith program, such as one of the many online programs for locksmithing in the US, would be a good idea.